mehulagg/gitlab/doc/user/packages/container_registry/index.md

 NOTE:
 If you edit the policy and click **Save** again, the interval is reset.

-NOTE:
-On versions prior to GitLab 13.6, the **Remove tags matching** field on the UI showed a grayed out `.*` value as a placeholder text that did not act as a default value.
-Unless `.*` (or other regex pattern) is entered explicitly into the field, a `nil` value gets submitted, which effectively prevents the saved cleanup policy from matching any tags.

 ### Regex pattern examples

 Cleanup policies use regex patterns to determine which tags should be preserved or removed, both in the UI and the API.